Pavankumardontha/2_pointers/README.md

 9) Apply Operations to an Array  - VERY IMPORTANT
 10) Remove element
 11) Lexogrophically smallest palindrome
+12) Shortest Distance to a Character
-12) Minimize maximum pair sum in array
+13) Minimize maximum pair sum in array
-13) Maximum distance between pair of values
+14) Maximum distance between pair of values
-14) Find the Index of the First Occurrence in a String (leetcode)
+15) Find the Index of the First Occurrence in a String (leetcode)
-15) Valid Trinagle (both the approaches)
+16) Valid Trinagle (both the approaches)
-16) Remove duplicate elements in sorted array 2
+17) Remove duplicate elements in sorted array 2
-17) K diff pairs in an array
+18) K diff pairs in an array
-18) Append characters to make string subsequence
+19) Append characters to make string subsequence
-19) Maximum Matching of players with trainers
+20) Maximum Matching of players with trainers
-20) watering plants (not exactly 2 pointers)
+21) watering plants (not exactly 2 pointers)
-21) Watering plants-2
+22) Watering plants-2
-22) Container with most water  - Move in a direction whose height is less. if height[start]<height[end] -> increment start and vice versa. if both equal then do start++ and end-- .
+23) Container with most water  - Move in a direction whose height is less. if height[start]<height[end] -> increment start and vice versa. if both equal then do start++ and end-- .
 Do not sort the array, we need to apply 2 pointers here on the non-sorted array.
-23) Trapping rain water - 1
+24) Trapping rain water - 1
 21) Rotate array (not exactly two pointers) - Reverse the entire array -> Reverse the first k elements -> Reverse the next remaining n-k elements.

 Not 2 pointers: